Onsager's Real Cavity model near solid interfaces: Modelling

 \subsection{The open cavity}

 Onsager's real cavity model, introduced in the previous section, is restricted to particles homogeneously surrounded by a medium.
-This model will fail when the particle approaches a solid surface where the medium will be displaced.
-We applied the Born series expansion for the scattering Green function to model this scenario.~\cite{Scheel2008,Buhmann12b} This approach separates the scattering processes according to the number of scattering events.
+This model will fail when the particle approaches a solid surface, where the medium will be displaced.
+We applied the Born series expansion for the scattering Green function to model this scenario.~\cite{Scheel2008,Buhmann12b} The Born/Hamaker representation employed below is explicitly a weak-scattering, non-retarded approximation; it is used here to obtain analytic geometry-resolved expressions and is subsequently matched to the exact planar \(C_3\) limit (rescaling).
+This approach separates the scattering processes according to the number of scattering events.
 Its first order reads~\cite{PhysRevX.4.011029}

 with the spatially-dependent susceptibility of the surrounding media $\chi({\bm{s}},\omega) = \varepsilon({\bm{s}},\omega) -1$ and the regular part of the free-space Green function~\cite{PhysRevX.4.011029}